agrybauskas/rotag/README.md

 # rotag
-rotag - a collection of tools that generate and analyse side-chain rotamer libraries from protein structure data.
+rotag &ndash; a collection of tools that generate and analyse side-chain rotamer libraries from protein structure data.

 ## Dependencies